secureblue/secureblue.dev/content/FAQ.md

 ### [Does secureblue use "linux-hardened"?](#linux-hardened)
 {: #linux-hardened}

 "linux-hardened" is the brand name for a specific set of kernel patches and builds on top of the mainline kernel, used by some distributions. secureblue doesn't use this kernel.
 Instead, we apply runtime configuration changes on top of Fedora's kernel.
 We can accomplish much but not all of what linux-hardened accomplishes using this approach.
 In the future, we plan to build our own kernel with patches on top of Fedora's kernel, including the [OpenPAX patches](https://github.com/edera-dev/linux-openpax).
 However, even today there are some important ways in which our approach is preferable.
 For example, linux-hardened completely disables [unprivileged user namespaces](/articles/userns).
-This means that to use flatpaks or chromium-based browsers, [suid-root](https://en.wikipedia.org/wiki/Setuid) binaries are required.
+This means that to use flatpaks or Chromium-based browsers, [suid-root](https://en.wikipedia.org/wiki/Setuid) binaries are required.
 This is a significant security degradation. secureblue on the other hand implements SELinux-confined unprivileged user namespaces, restricting them by default but allowing them for Flatpaks and Trivalent to enable their operation without suid-root.

 ### [Why are upgrades so large?](#upgrade-size)
 {: #upgrade-size}